 - Car loans

-People rationalize spending a lot of money on cars and houses by being frugal in other areas, such as taking lunch to work, not wearing major design labels, or going to Redbox instead of the movie theater.
+People rationalize spending a lot of money on cars and houses by being frugal in other areas, such as taking lunch to work, not wearing major design labels, or watching a movie at home instead of at the theater.

 In reality, these expenses are small potatoes.

 Though they are the cheaper options, they’re not going to help you take that vacation to Ireland you’ve always wanted or save up for a major investment.
 Small savings may help you get the car or house you want, but they definitely won’t help you retire early.

 How much of your paycheck should go towards your car payment?

 If you don’t want to worry about eating out or going to see that movie that caught your eye, and you also want to put away money to invest, many experts recommend only 10%.